lunatiofree/phpShort/README.md

 - SMTP server for email notifications
 - (Optional) S3-compatible storage for file uploads

-For detailed requirements, refer to the [official documentation](https://lunatio.de/phpshort/documentation).[](https://lunatio.de/phpshort/documentation)
+For detailed requirements, refer to the [official documentation](https://lunatio.de/phpshort/documentation).

 ## Installation

 1. **Create a MySQL Database**:
    - Create a new MySQL database and assign a user with full privileges.
 2. **Upload Files**:
-   - Download the phpShort software from [CodeCanyon](https://codecanyon.net/item/phpshort-url-shortener-platform/27526947) or your purchased source.
+   - Download the phpShort software from here or click [https://lunatio.de/download.php?item=phpshort](https://lunatio.de/download.php?item=phpshort) or your purchased source.
    - Upload the contents of the `Software` folder to your web server's root (e.g., `public_html` or `example.com`).
-   - Ensure the web server’s document root points to the `/public` directory.[](https://lunatio.de/phpshort/documentation)
+   - Ensure the web server’s document root points to the `/public` directory.
 3. **Run Installation Wizard**:
-   - Navigate to `https://your-domain.com/install` and follow the on-screen instructions to configure the database and initial settings.[](https://lunatio.de/phpshort/documentation)
+   - Navigate to `https://your-domain.com/install` and follow the on-screen instructions to configure the database and initial settings.
 4. **Activate License**:
    - Log in to your user account and go to `https://your-domain.com/admin`.
-   - Enter your license key to activate the software.[](https://lunatio.de/phpshort/documentation)
+   - Enter your license key to activate the software.
 5. **Set Up Cron Job**:
-   - In the admin panel, go to **Settings > Cron Job**, copy the provided command, and set up a cron job to run every minute.[](https://lunatio.de/phpshort/documentation)
+   - In the admin panel, go to **Settings > Cron Job**, copy the provided command, and set up a cron job to run every minute.
 6. **Configure Email**:
-   - In **Admin > Settings > Email**, set the driver to SMTP and enter your SMTP credentials.[](https://lunatio.de/phpshort/documentation)
+   - In **Admin > Settings > Email**, set the driver to SMTP and enter your SMTP credentials.
 7. **(Optional) Configure Storage**:
-   - For S3-compatible storage, configure settings in **Admin > Settings > Storage** with your provider’s access keys and endpoint.[](https://lunatio.de/phpshort/documentation)
+   - For S3-compatible storage, configure settings in **Admin > Settings > Storage** with your provider’s access keys and endpoint.

-For detailed instructions, see the [official documentation](https://lunatio.de/phpshort/documentation).[](https://lunatio.de/phpshort/documentation)
+For detailed instructions, see the [official documentation](https://lunatio.de/phpshort/documentation).
 ## Updating

 To update phpShort to the latest version: